 LEAKED Picture & Video!
 Bigg Boss 13 First Two Contestants Revealed; HINT: They Are Popular TV Stars

 Bigg Boss 13 will soon hit the television screens.
 The makers seem to have finally zeroed in on the contestants.
 A picture and a video from the promos are doing the rounds on social media, which revealed the first two contestants of the controversial reality show.
-Although the faces are not shown, we guess it to be the two popular television actors.
+Although the faces are not shown, we guess it to be two popular television actors.

 Is This Our Gopi Bahu?

-In a video, a girl, in an ideal bahu avatar, can be seen worshipping God while ex-Bigg Boss contestants - Vikas Gupta and Kamya Punjabi - are seen introducing her.
-While Vikas says, "Jo woh dikhti hai, woh katahi nahi hai," Kamya says, "yeh intersting hoga; aag laga degi woh."
+In a video, a girl, in an ideal bahu avatar, can be seen worshipping the God while ex-Bigg Boss contestants - Vikas Gupta and Kamya Punjabi - are seen introducing her.
+While Vikas says, "Jo woh dikhti hai, woh katahi nahi hai," Kamya says, "yeh interesting hoga; aag laga degi woh."
 (Snapshot from Instagram video)

 Devoleena Bhattacharjee Is The First Confirmed Contestant?

-Although, the face is not revealed, we can easily guess the girl to be Saath Nibhana Saathiya actress, Devoleena Bhattacharya.
+Although the face is not revealed, we can easily guess the girl to be Saath Nibhana Saathiya actress, Devoleena Bhattacharya.
 The actress played the role of an ideal bahu, Gopi bahu in Saathiya.
 (Snapshot from Instagram video)

 Siddharth Shukla Is The Second Confirmed Contestant?